-- i. that there exist circumstances affecting the performance of the student of which the Board of Examiners have not been made aware and which the student could not reasonably have been expected to have disclosed to the Director of Studies in accordance with Regulation 15.3 (d); - ii. that there were procedural irregularities in the conduct of the examinations or formal course assessments (including administrative error) of such a nature as to cause reasonable doubt whether the Board of Examiners would have reached its decision had the irregularities not occurred; - iii. that there is positive evidence of prejudice, bias or inadequate assessment on the part of one or more of the examiners; - iv. [this regulation does not apply to apprentices]
+- i. that there exist circumstances affecting the performance of the candidate of which the Board of Examiners have not been made aware and which the candidate could not reasonably have been expected to have disclosed to the Director of Studies in accordance with Regulation 15.3 (d); - ii. that there were procedural irregularities in the conduct of the examinations or formal course assessments (including administrative error) of such a nature as to cause reasonable doubt whether the Board of Examiners would have reached its decision had the irregularities not occurred; - iii. that there is positive evidence of prejudice, bias or inadequate assessment on the part of one or more of the examiners;